python/mypy/docs/source/final_attrs.rst

            ...

 This ``@final`` decorator can be used with instance methods, class methods, static methods, and properties (this includes overloaded methods).
-For overloaded methods it is enough to add ``@final`` on at leats one of overloads (or on the implementation) to make it final:
+For overloaded methods one should add ``@final`` on the implementation to make it final (or on the first overload in stubs):

 .. code-block:: python
    from typing import Any, overload